-The cardboard Playing Pieces should be punched out of the Unit Counter Sheet.
-The differently colored units represent forces of opposing sides.
+The cardboard playing pieces should be punched out of the Unit Counter Sheet.
+The differently colored units represent forces of the opposing sides.
+The mapsheet should be unfolded and then back-folded against the creases to make it lie flat.
 Players should determine which side each will play.
 The Players then consult their respective Initial Deployment Charts.
-These charts tell the strength of each unit which is in play (on the map) during the First Game-Turn.
+These charts tell the strengths of each unit which is in play (on the map) during the First Game-Turn.
 Unit values are listed as follows: Attack Strength - Defense Strength -Movement Allowance.
-For Artillery units: Barrage Strength - Final Protective Fire Strength - Range Allowance / Defense Strength - Movement Allowance.
-Units may be assigned specific set-up hexes or Players may be instructed to choose the set-up hexes for their units, in which case one Player or the other will be instructed to deploy first.
-Each reinforcement unit should be placed in a space on the Turn Record/Reinforcement Track which depicts a unit of its type.
-If there is no quantity indication (x1, x2, etc.), only one unit of the type shown is received.
-Other information presented on the Turn Record/Reinforcement Track is:
+For artillery units: Barrage Strength - Final Protective Fire Strength - Range Allowance/Defense Strength - Movement Allowance.
+Units may be assigned specific set-up hexes or Players may be instructed to choose the set-up hexes for their units, in which case, one Player or the other will be instructed to "deploy first."
+After all the units in the Initial Deployment have been set-up, all remaining units should be placed aside and brought into play according to the Reinforcement Schedule.